vdaas/vald/docs/tutorial/get-started.md

 1. Verify

-    When finish deploy, you can check the Vald's pods status following command.
+    When finish deploying Vald, you can check the Vald's pods status following command.

     ```bash
     kubectl get pods